VitoVan/calm/README.md

 Default: 42

-This variable only works on desktop, for web platform, please check `*calm-fps*`.
+This variable only works on the desktop platform, for the web platform, please check `*calm-fps*`.

 #### Variable `*calm-fps*`